Earth Materials Science Laboratory

 • Extremophiles

-Materials Characterization
+Equipment for Materials Characterization

 • Broad-Focus X-Ray Diffractometer with Thermal Controller Assembly